readersclub/opensource-networking-technologies/Chapter4.md

 [Video](...)

-FD.io (The Fast Data Project)
+### FD.io (The Fast Data Project)

-The Fast Data Project (FD.io) is a collaborative open source project hosted by The Linux Foundation.
+FD.io is a collaborative open source project hosted by The Linux Foundation.
 FD.io aims to establish a high performance Data Plane in the user space.

 FD.io - Quick Summary
---

 Name | The Fast Data Project (FD.io)
 By | The Linux Foundation
 Where it runs | Linux, any x86, VM, or embedded system (Runs in the User Space)